stickytools/sticky-locking/README.md

 Also keep in mind that the hashValue should never change for the resource.
 If the hashValue changes over the life of the resource, the locker will consider it a different resource each time the hashValue changes.
-For instance, an Array<> hashValue changes with each element that is added or removed to the array, therefore the Array<> instance itself could not be used as a lock resource on its own.
+For instance, an Array<> hashValue changes with each element that is added or removed from the array, therefore the Array<> instance itself could not be used as a lock resource on its own.
 You would have to use a surrogate Resource such as a fixed String or integer as the Resource identifier.